nhduongvn/CMSPOS-BTaggingExercise/README.md

 Open the exercise notebooks and continue with the exercises.

-PLEASE MAKE SURE THAT ALL YOUR NOTEBOOKS RUN UNDER "btv-exercise" KERNEL (LOOK AT YOUR TOP RIGHT CORNER OF YOUR SCREEN!!!)
+PLEASE MAKE SURE THAT ALL YOUR NOTEBOOKS RUN UNDER `btv-exercise` KERNEL (LOOK AT YOUR TOP RIGHT CORNER OF YOUR SCREEN!!!)